tiy-gvl-python/tiy-gvl-python.github.io/d_syllabus.md

 ## Capstone project

 During the last three weeks of the course, you will be working on your capstone project, putting all you've learned into practice.
 You will be working in a group of 2-5 people on your project.
-These people can be in any Iron Yard class in Durham.

 At the end of week 9, you'll present your idea for a final project and get feedback.
 Not all ideas presented will become final projects: the projects will be determined by TIY staff after all ideas are presented.
 During weeks 10, 11 and 12, you'll work primarily on your capstone project.